University Catalog Home

 Students will organize and synthesize evidence, ideas, or works of imagination to answer an open-ended question, draw a conclusion, achieve a goal, or create a substantial work of art.

-Students will demonstrate the ability to apply professional ethics and intercultural competence when answering a question, solving a problem, or achieving a goal.
+Students will demonstrate the ability to apply professional ethics when answering a question, solving a problem, or achieving a goal.

 As an applicant and recipient of federal financial student aid, you have certain rights and responsibilities.